Stanley Black & Decker

 Rationale:

 Stanley Black & Decker had a history of divisive employment policies.
 However, in September 2024, the company pledged to shift its corporate policies and practices back toward neutral.
 The company pledged to end divisive employee resource groups, end all divisive trainings, abolish its DEI department, and stop discriminating based on race and sex in its supply chain (1).
-It does not provide viewpoint protections for its employees (2).
+Stanley Black & Decker followed through on their pledge to keep ERGs open to all employees and not focused on race or sexual orientation.
+In 2025, the company launched 4 employee-led Business Impact Groups (BIGs) (2)(3).
+The company followed It does not provide viewpoint protections for its employees (4).

 Corporate Governance and Public Policy